jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 * BlogContent
 ```

 Congrats!
-You have managed to connect to your Postgres database from your application.
+You have managed to connect to your DynamoDB instance from your application.

 > Note: Before we continue, you can remove the temporary code that lists all tables in the database.